CheMixHub: Datasets and Benchmarks for Chemical Mixture Property Prediction: Benchmark

 where y can be viscosity $\eta$ and ionic conductivity $\kappa$ tasks, $R$ is the perfect gas law constant, $T$ is the given temperature and $A$ and $E_a$ parameters to predict.
 We assess the performance of the best deep learning model for each task, as determined in Section \ref{sec:perf} and conduct the study on temperature dependent splits to investigate generalizability to new temperature ranges.
 We also report the performance of \textsc{XGBoost} on this harder type of split.

 We observe that adding a physics bias via the Arrhenius equation greatly improves the performance of deep learning architectures in this setting.
 This technique also allows better interpretability of the predictive model, as it grounds it in known equations.
-Additionally, we note that the performance of \textsc{XGBoost}, a model that typically performs well on randomized splits, has significantly decreased performance when evaluated on a harder and more realistic split, highlighting the importance of generalizability assessment and not relying on a single split toi report in literature.
+Additionally, we note that the performance of \textsc{XGBoost}, a model that typically performs well on randomized splits, significantly decreases when evaluated on a harder and more realistic split, highlighting the importance of generalizability assessment and not relying on a single split to report in literature.